Summary of Content

 All the dermal fillers used at The Cosmetic Skin Clinic are semi-long lasting and made from hyaluronic acid, which breaks down and is absorbed into the skin after around 6 to 18 months.

-Can dermal fillers be removed?
+Can dermal fillers be dissolved?

 Hyaluronic acid fillers, such as Juvederm and Restylane, can be quickly dissolved using an enzyme known as hyaluronidase.
 This acts to disperse hyaluronic acid, speeding up the natural breakdown of the dermal filler.
 The use of hyaluronidase to remove fillers is off-license, so your practitioner will only go ahead if it is “in the best interest of the patient on the basis of available evidence”.
+Read more about dissolving dermal fillers in the lips and other areas of the face, here.

 How long do fillers last in the cheeks?

-The length of time a treatment lasts relies on a number of factors, including treatment area, skin elasticity, injection technique, the type of filler used and the patient’s metabolism.
+The length of time a cheek filler treatment lasts relies on a number of factors, including treatment area, skin elasticity, injection technique, the type of filler used and the patient’s metabolism.
 As everyone’s body is different and results will vary from person to person, your practitioner will be able to advise on the best course of action following a consultation.
 Juvederm and Restylane generally last between 6 months and 1 year.

 What can dermal fillers be used for?